Guido Valadares National Hospital: Teaching

 The RACS, in collaboration with the Ministry of Health, manages a project for the provision of clinical services and training of medical staff at HNGV.
 The project has been conducted since 2002 under the Australia Timor-Leste Program of Assistance for Secondary Services (ATLASS), and is funded by the Australian government.
 As of 2016, the project involved the provision of specialists in five areas – surgery, paediatrics, emergency medicine, anaesthesia, and obstetrics and gynaecology – to assist in particular with postgraduate training of Timorese doctors and midwives.

 An equivalent project, known as the East Timor Fellowship, is conducted at HNGV by the Australian Society of Anaesthetists (ASA); it supports an ASA member to assist with the training of anaesthesia non-specialists.

-Additionally, under a partnership between Royal Darwin Hospital (RDH), Australia, and HNGV, paediatricians from Australia teach paediatric trainees at HNGV, and paediatric trainees from East Timor spend time as paediatric registrars at RDH.
+Additionally, under a partnership between Royal Darwin Hospital (RDH), Australia, and HNGV, paediatricians from Australia teach paediatric trainees at HNGV, and paediatric trainees from Timor-Leste spend time as paediatric registrars at RDH.
 The partnership project is funded by an Australian Awards Fellowship grant, and has also been supported by MIGA Medical Insurance Australia.

 HNGV's principal development partner, especially in relation to teaching, is an Australian provider of health care services, St John of God Health Care, which has a memorandum of understanding (MoU) with the government to develop strategies and programs for the improvement of health care practices and nursing standards at the hospital.
 Since 2010, St John of God Health Care has been delivering a Nursing and Midwifery Development Program at HNGV, in partnership with the Ministry of Health.
 The program's aim is to improve standards in nursing and midwifery care to achieve better quality healthcare in East Timor.
 As of 2023, the program was supported by Santos, an Australian oil and gas exploration and production company; previously, from 2013, the supporter was the Australian subsidiary of ConocoPhillips, an American corporation, on behalf of the joint-venture partners of the Bayu-Undan project, a petroleum extraction project in the Timor Sea.

 Another teaching project operated by St John of God Health Care at HNGV is a Health Manager Program (HMP), for emerging and established nurse and other hospital leaders.
 First delivered as a pilot course in 2016, the HMP uses project-based learning to teach participants how to lead teams, and to undertake quality improvement processes across hospital units.

 HNGV is also involved in the Maternal Child Health (MCH) program run by Alola Foundation, an NGO founded in 2001 by Kirsty Sword Gusmão, a now former First Lady of East Timor.
 As part of that program, Alola Foundation assigns Hospital Liaison Officers at four referral hospitals, including HNGV, to educate and assist new mothers in relation to breastfeeding, and undertake early intervention for premature and underweight babies.